Lachele Carl: Career

 Carl also narrated the behind-the-scenes special Doctor Who: The Companions for BBC America, released as part of the seventh series DVD box set.

 Carl has also appeared in Grange Hill, Batman and Alien Autopsy.
 She plays one of the voices in The Notekins and was the first voice of Muck and Molly in the American English dub of the children's TV series Bob the Builder.
-Carl played a minor role as the US Ambassador in the British TV show Ambassadors.
+Carl played a minor role as the US ambassador in the British TV show Ambassadors.

 Personal life

-Carl lives in Crouch End, North London with her husband, composer Alejandro Viñao, and their son.
+Carl lives in Crouch End, North London with her husband, composer Alejandro Viñao.
+They have a son.